Taking Legal Action to Collect Debts

 If a company which owes you money is put into liquidation, it can prove difficult to benefit from the sale of any assets, as there may be preferential creditors.
 You will need to register as a creditor using a Proof of Debt form and find out where you are in the queue of creditors.
 Any personal guarantees you obtained from directors could be very useful at this point.

 A variety of documents which may help with taking legal action to recover debts can be downloaded from our Business Documents Folder.
-Click on any relevant templates in the list, below, for further information.
+Click on the title of any relevant topic below for further information.